amansandhu2718/amansandhu2718/README.md

 - 🌱 I’m currently learning JAVA and ReactJs
 - 👯 I’m looking to collaborate on Basic Web Development Projects.
-- 📫 How to reach me: You can follow me on [Instagram](https://www.instagram.com/aman.sandhu_)
+- 📫 How to reach me: You can DM me on [Instagram](https://www.instagram.com/aman.sandhu_) or you can Email me at amansandhu2718@gmail.com
 - 😄 Pronouns: He/ Him/ His
 <br />